Aberdeenshire Council

-Aberdeenshire Council is the local authority for Aberdeenshire, one of the 32 council areas of Scotland.
+Aberdeenshire Council (Comhairle Siorrachd Obar Dheathain) is the local authority for Aberdeenshire, one of the 32 council areas of Scotland.
 The council has been under no overall control since its creation in 1996.
 It is based at Woodhill House, which is outside its own territory in the neighbouring Aberdeen City council area.

 History

 The Aberdeenshire council area was created in 1996 under the Local Government etc. (Scotland) Act 1994, which abolished the regions and districts which had been created in 1975, replacing them with single-tier council areas.
 Aberdeenshire covered the area of the abolished Banff and Buchan, Gordon and Kincardine and Deeside districts, all of which had been part of the Grampian region.
 It is named after the historic county of Aberdeenshire, but covers a larger area, also including most of the historic county of Kincardineshire and eastern parts of the historic county of Banffshire.

 Governance

 The council is the fifth largest Scottish council by number of councillors, having 70 members.

 The council has devolved power to six area committees: Banff and Buchan; Buchan; Formartine; Garioch; Marr; and Kincardine and Mearns.
 Each area committee takes decisions on local issues such as planning applications, and the split is meant to reflect the diverse circumstances of each area.